Vie-devr/void/README.md

 ```
 cargo run -r
 ```
-Or launch build.sh, if you are on debian/derivative and wanna make .deb package
+Or launch build.sh, if you are on debian/derivative and wanna make .deb package and Windows executable

 ## Fonts
 JetBrains Mono: https://www.jetbrains.com/lp/mono/